B'Elanna Torres

 B'Elanna Torres /bᵻˈlɑːnə/ is a main character in Star Trek: Voyager played by Roxann Dawson.
 She is portrayed as a half-human half-Klingon born in 2346 on the Federation colony Kessik IV.
-She was admitted to Starfleet academy but dropped out before graduating.

-Torres joined the Maquis in 2370 and was serving on the Val Jean when taken to the Delta Quadrant by the Caretaker alien using his station.
-After being used for medical experiments, she was left in an Ocampa colony maintained by the same alien that had abducted the Val Jean.
-That ship was destroyed in a space battle at the Array and she and what remained of that crew joined the USS Voyager.
-On the ship she was given field commissioned rank of Lieutenant, junior grade and posted in engineering.
-In 2371, she was promoted to Chief Engineer.
+In the series, Torres was admitted to Starfleet academy but dropped out before graduating.
+She joined the Maquis in 2370 and was serving on the Val jean when taken to the Delta Quadrant by the Caretaker alien using his station.
+In the first few episodes, her Maquis ship was destroyed and the surviving Maquis joined the USS Voyager on the long journey across the galaxy to Earth.
+She was posted to engineering and quickly promoted to chief engineer, where she played a major role in the rest of the series.
+She had an ongoing relationship with Tom Paris, whom she married in the final season.

-In 2377, she married Tom Paris and gave birth to their daughter Miral at the beginning of the next year, while Voyager was returning to the Alpha Quadrant.
+Dawson was praised for her portrayal of Torres by CBR, who wrote that she made the character believable.
+As a part-human, part-Klingon character struggling to reconcile the two halves of her heritage, Torres was praised by multi-ethnic audiences.

 Character development

 The Star Trek: Voyager Companion describes B'Elanna as a young half-human half-Klingon in her twenties who is a member of the Maquis Rebellion.

 The producers wanted to hire an actress who could portray B'Elanna's inner struggle between her human and Klingon halves.
 After Roxann Dawson read for the role, she became the first of the Voyager actors to be cast.
 Originally, Dawson's makeup differed from the final design; she explained that she had a much more pronounced Klingon forehead and nose and had to wear a set of Klingon teeth, which made her feel uncomfortable.
 She asked the producers and makeup artist Michael Westmore if they could perhaps make her more attractive and tone down the Klingon makeup.
 Eventually they came up with a design with which Roxann was happy, something she described as her "beauty monster makeup".
-Although B'Elanna's character was twenty-five years old when the series began, Dawson was thirty-six.

-During season one, Dawson's initial reaction to the episode "Faces" was one of doubt; she felt that it occurred too early in the series and that she did not know the character well enough to play her as two separate people.
+During season one, Dawson initially doubted her readiness to portray her character's dual roles in the early-series episode 'Faces.'
 However, she used the episode to learn more about her character, and it became one of her favorite episodes.
 When the episode aired, she called her parents to ask their opinions, and they replied, "You were good, but the girl that played that Klingon was really great!", which Dawson took as a compliment.
 Joy Kilpatrick was a stand-in of one of two versions albeit uncredited.

 During season four, Dawson became pregnant with her first child.
 The writers decided they did not want B'Elanna to be pregnant as well, so for the duration of Dawson's pregnancy, she was given an engineering lab coat, which was used to help cover her growing pregnancy.